fredvaz/governator_usv/README.md

-# GovernatorUSV
+# Governator USV

-This repository contains the robot description and necessary launch files to simulate the GovernatorUSV unmanned surface vehicle.
+This repository contains the robot description and necessary launch files to simulate the Governator USV unmanned surface vehicle.
 This repository is complementary to the [Unmanned Underwater Vehicle Simulator (UUV Simulator)](https://github.com/uuvsimulator/uuv_simulator), an open-source project extending the simulation capabilities of the robotics simulator Gazebo to underwater vehicles and environments.
 For installation and usage instructions, please refer to the [documentation pages](https://uuvsimulator.github.io/).

-The dimensions and parameters for the GovernatorUSV are derived from...
+The dimensions and parameters for the Governator USV are derived from...

 ## Requirements